prajnasb/prajnasb/README.md

 💼 any freelance work? do reach at prajnasbhandary@gmail.com :)

-💬 Want to know more about my work? ping me in linkedin, i am happy to help;
+💬 Want to know more about my work? ping me on linkedin, i am happy to help;

 languages and tools: